Ledzy/BAdam/readme.md

 ## Run Paper Experiment

-### Llama 3-8B and Llama 2-7B on Alpaca-GPT4
+<details><summary>Llama 3-8B and Llama 2-7B on Alpaca-GPT4</summary>

 Our implementation of finetuning Llama 3 and Llama 2 is based on [Llama Factory](https://github.com/hiyouga/LLaMA-Factory).
 This repository mainly serves as the purpose for reproducing our paper's results.
 For better support on advanced algorithmic features, we suggest to use the latest version of Llama Factory.

 For the experiment of finetuning Llama-2 7b on [Alpaca-GPT4](https://arxiv.org/abs/2304.03277) dataset, change the working directory to `llama`:
 ```bash
 cd llama-alpaca
 ```